Easy Chicken Enchiladas Recipe

 Closeup of chicken and cilantro enchilada on a plate.

-Can I Freeze Chicken and Cilantro Enchiladas?
+Can I Freeze Enchiladas?

 Yes, this recipe is a wonderful freezer meal!
 After baking, let them cool completely and then tightly wrap the pan to make it airtight.